Crunch-io/webdocs/crunch/crunch_variable-cards.md

 Hover your mouse cursor over a variable to reveal the **Properties** link below the card -- click this link to reveal [Variable Properties](crunch_variable-properties.html) for that variable.
 Note that if you cannot edit the dataset, these properties will be read-only.

-The following varaible types are currently supported by Crunch.
+The following variable types are currently supported by Crunch.

 # Categorical